 For those who may be unfamiliar with the title: Forza Horizon 2 is an Xbox One and Xbox 360 exclusive game featuring a large open-world driving experience set in Southern Europe.
 The game is centered around the Horizon Festival; a music and car event for the ages.

 The in-game festival setting isn’t just a game gimmick either.
-Type in “forza horizon festival” into Google Search, and you’ll see auto-complete come up with things like “ticket prices” and “passes”, “when-” and “where is it next”, and only at the very bottom of the list people are asking “is it real”.
+Type in “forza horizon festival” into Google Search, and you’ll see auto-complete come up with things like “ticket prices” and “passes”, “when-” and “where’s it next”, and only at the very bottom of the list people are asking “is it real”.
 The in-game festival feels like a good thing and people clearly want to take part in it.

 Yet after just four years of shelf life, Microsoft Studios will no longer be selling the game.
 It’s being pulled from Microsoft/Xbox Store by the .

 I can’t even speculate on the development costs and the number of man hours involved in making this game.
-I really do feel for everyone of the people who worked on the game, though.
+I do feel for everyone of the people who worked on the game, though.
 The game represents so much creative work and culture that it’s nothing short of a tragedy that it’s being pulled from market.

 However, there are almost a hundred add-on cars available that don’t come in the box, as well as a large extra area to the open world: Storm Island.
 Storm Island focuses more on off-road driving and bad weather conditions and offers a quite different game experience from the main game/festival area.

 The thing that irks me is that the game is primarily distributed digitally at no cost.
 The “shelf space” cost for Microsoft is virtually nothing.
 As long as some people purchase the game, they’d earn more money off it than if it’s just de-listed and made unavailable for purchase.

 The game features fantastic music from well-known artists which suit the fast-paced car and music festival excellently.
 It’s the music you’d expect to hear at a big festival.
 The game also features well known cars and car brands.
 All of these assets needs to be licensed, and it would seem that the publisher was only able to secure licensing of these assets for up to four years from publishing.

 Re-licensing these assets would probably be a huge and costly undertaking.
-It would seem that licensing deals have given the game a really short lease on life, even as a digitally distributed title.
+It would seem that licensing deals have given the game a short lease on life, even as a digitally distributed title.

 Games like Grand Theft Auto will sometimes push patches that strip out music from their games after the licenses have expired.
 This might not sound all that feasible for a game staged around a music festival, but it was apparently on the table at one time.
 Robert John Gorham, the DJ responsible for the music selection in Forza Horizon 2 told IGN in 2014 that

-“We have talked about having a lot more versatile stations, maybe replacing tracks with updates in real time.”
+We have talked about having a lot more versatile stations, maybe replacing tracks with updates in real time.
 The same article also discusses the game’s focus on [cheaper] indie music.

-I’d normally expect to see these games — music, cars, and all — remain available for digital purchase for at least a decade; or at least until the next generation game consoles rolls out.
+I’d normally expect to see these games — music, cars, and all — remain available for digital purchase for at least a decade, or at least until the next generation game consoles rolls out.
 To me, it seems like a poor return on investment to build these fantastically complex and labor intensive games only to halt sales after just four years on the market.

-There is something wrong with society when huge creative efforts like Forza Horizon 2 are just locked away in a digital warehouse somewhere rather than being made available for people to play and enjoy.
+There’s something wrong with society when huge creative efforts like Forza Horizon 2 are just locked away in a digital warehouse somewhere rather than being made available for people to play and enjoy.
 I can almost hear future digital archivists and game historians scream in agony over a game title being pulled from the market after only four years.
 It can’t possibly be more profitable for any of the parties involved in these licensing deals to stop earning money off the game either.

-At this point it might surprise you to learn that I don’t actually care about either cars or music festivals.
-They are two things that don’t really intersect with my life in any meaningful way.
+At this point it might surprise you to learn that I don’t care about either cars or music festivals.
+They are two things that don’t intersect with my life in any meaningful way.
 I don’t have a driver’s license and sort cars by color instead of by manufacturer and model.

 I hope no other game will experience the same fate as Forza Horizon 2.
-I’m really sadden by its fate and that more players won’t be able to experience the game.
+I’m sadden by its fate and that more players won’t be able to experience the game.
 You should definitely pick up a copy of the game before its set to disappear by .
 Forza Horizon 4 is due for release at the same time but that doesn’t in any way make up for the loss of an incredible game like Forza Horizon 2.